 Have fun exploring all the details this unique staircase has to offer, and don’t forget to pull out your phone to capture those picturesque views!

 Konstantinhügel in the Prater

-The last location we want to show you today is a place you surely must have heard of if you live in or have already visited Vienna, but it’s still an evergreen for lovely walks.
-Its Vienna’s largest park, the Prater.
+The last fall walk we recommend is a place you must have heard of before if you live in or have already visited Vienna, but it’s still an evergreen for lovely walks.
+It’s Vienna’s largest park, the Prater.
 The area was bought by Emperor Maximilian II in 1560 to become a hunting ground and was later opened to the public.
 It still amazes with its spaciousness and wild nature; you feel like you are truly in a forest, right in the middle of the city.
-The green lung of Vienna is a popular recreational area nowadays, and one of its special features is definitely the Prater Hauptallee, which is a straight, 4,4km long, pedestrian-and-bike-only lane running through almost the full length of the Prater.
+The green lung of Vienna is a popular recreational area nowadays, and one of its special features is definitely the Prater Hauptallee, which is a straight, 4,4 km long, pedestrian-and-bike-only lane running through almost the full length of the Prater.

-For more outdoor inspiration, you should also check out our Vienna Outdoor Audio Guides!
+For more outdoor inspiration and fall walks, you should also check out our Vienna Audio Guides!